batcholi/XenonCode/README.md

 - `foreach` loops for arrays
 - `repeat n` loops (akin to `for (i=0;i<n;i++)` in most other languages)

+## Types of developer

+1. `User`: The person who is using this language to write a script, typically a player in a game.
+2. `Device`: The implementation defining the capabilities and available functions, typically a specific type of programmable virtual device in a specific game.

 # Syntax

 XenonCode is designed with a very basic syntax in mind and a very precise structure.

 - Each statement has to be short and easy to read
 - Very little special characters needed
-- Indentations define the scope (tabs)
+- Indentations define the scope (tabs ONLY)
 - A single instruction per line
-- Array indexing is 1-based, NOT 0-based, and uses a `arr.1` notation instead of `arr[0]` to make it easier to adopt
+- Array indexing is 1-based, NOT 0-based, and uses the `arr.1` notation instead of `arr[0]` to make it easier to adopt
 - 100% Case-insensitive
+- An implementation may define custom "Device" functions, objects and entry points

 ### Types